Rika321/Rika321.github.io/_posts/2023-01-08-daily-routine.md

   5. LLLR therapy and meditation for 4 minutes
   6. Take a walk outside (bonus point to practice basketball)

+## Daytime
+I am trying to be productive and accomplish more tasks:
+  1. Take a nap
+  2. Take a walk after lunch (Insulin, glucose control)
+  3. Exercise and sauna before dinner (More BDNF)

 ## Winddown routine:
 I want to improve my sleep quality with the following routines: